bsquizz/pact-python-demo/README.md

 pact-python demo
 ================

+**NOTE:** This README needs to be updated since adding examples for the pact broker

 This simple client/server implementation demos how pact-python can be used for a contract test.

 Further reading about pact is at https://docs.pact.io/ or https://docs.pact.io/blogs-videos-and-articles